Who are the Mental Health Ambassadors?

-Mental Health Ambassadors is a grant-funded initiative sponsored by Student Health Services Mental Health Initiatives department.
-Ambassadors will undergo extensive training to receive certification as an ambassador, which will equip them with the skills to effectively facilitate open and honest conversations about mental health.
+Mental Health Ambassadors is a grant-funded initiative sponsored by University Health Services Mental Health Initiatives department.

 Become an Ambassador

 Are you passionate about mental health?
-Do you have a story to tell that would help other students understand the importance of mental health?
-Consider applying to become a Mental Health Ambassador.
+Do you have a story to tell?
+Consider applying to become a Mental Health Ambassador!

 Responsibilities of a Mental Health Ambassador include: